Tamarindo, Costa Rica: Langosta

+Playa Grande

+To the north of Tamarindo is Playa Grande, typically accessed by crossing the marine park estuary via a water taxi, or via a 17km drive through Villareal.

 Tourism

 Beaches

-Playa Tamarindo is a long, rocky beach with excellent waves near the mouth of the estuary.
-Currents can be strong, especially on a falling tide.
-Tamarindo has two main breaks for advanced surfers: Pico Pequeño, a rocky point to the right of the Hotel Tamarindo Diriá, and the excellent river mouth break across from Cabinas Tsunami called El Estero.
-The biggest waves can reach a height of up to 12 feet, although this is a rare occurrence and is only seen during June, July and August.

 The beaches in the area are generally clean and recent efforts by the government and local business organizations are proving themselves.
 While the beach has not regained its Blue Flag Status, in September 2008 it did get a clean bill of health from the Costa Rican government.
 The town is trying to regain its Blue Flag Status.

+Surfing

+Tamarindo and nearby areas are very popular for surfing, and feature waves from beginner to advanced.

 Fishing

-Tamarindo is known for world-class fishing tourism, and a variety of captains and charters services are available.
+Tamarindo is known for world-class fishing, and a variety of captains and charter services are available.
 Costa Rica requires a fishing license from the INCOPESCA (Instituto Costarricense de Pesca y Acuicultura), the government agency that manages, regulates and promotes fisheries and aquaculture.